Elements of Design in Fashion

 26. Central Saint Martins Autumn/Winter 2010.

-Harmony is achieved through variety and unity of other elements like colour, shapes etc.
+Harmony is achieved through variety and unity of various elements like colour, shapes etc.

-27. Lee McQueen’s last collection had embellishments, pleats, proportions and textures neatly balanced throughout with inspiration from Byzantine period.
+27. Lee McQueen’s last collection inspired from Byzantine period had various elements like embellishments, pleats, proportions and textures neatly balanced throughout.

-Rhythm is achieved with repetition or recurrence of an element such as line, colour, pleat etc. Draped outfits are always rhythmic as the fabric flows over the model’s skin.
+Rhythm is achieved with repetition or recurrence of elements of design in fashion such as line, colour, pleat etc. Draped outfits are always rhythmic as the fabric flows over the skin.

 28. Draped garments from Stella McCartney Spring/Summer 2010 colelction.